A subperiodic tree whose intermediate branching number is strictly less than the lower intermediate growth rate: Introduction and main result

 We first recall the definition of subperiodic trees from p~82 of \cite{LP2016}; see Example 3.6 and 3.7 there for some examples of subperiodic trees. \begin{definition} Let $N\in \{0,1,2,3,\ldots\}$.
 An infinite tree $T$ is called \textbf{$N$-periodic} (resp., \textbf{$N$-subperiodic}) if $\forall \,x\in T$ there exists an adjacency-preserving bijection (resp.\, injection) $f: T^x\to T^{f(x)}$ with $|f(x)|\leq N$.
 A tree is \textbf{periodic} (resp.\, \textbf{subperiodic}) if there is some $N$ for which it is $N$-periodic (resp., $N$-subperiodic). \end{definition}

-As mentioned earlier $\br(T)=\gr(T)$ for any subperiodic tree $T$ (\cite[Theorem 3.8]{LP2016}).
-Amir and Yang \cite{Amir_Yang2022branching} asked whether $\Ibn(T)=\Igr(T)$ for subperiodic trees with intermediate growth rate.
+As mentioned earlier $\br(T)=\gr(T)=\ugr(T)$ for any subperiodic tree $T$ (\cite[Theorem 3.8]{LP2016}).
+Amir and Yang noticed that there exist subperiodic trees such that $\Igr(T)<\uIgr(T)$ (see Section 4.1 of \cite{Amir_Yang2022branching}) and asked\footnote{See (2.12) on page 4 of version 3 of the paper \cite{Amir_Yang2022branching} on arxiv} whether $\Ibn(T)=\Igr(T)$ for subperiodic trees with intermediate growth rate.
 Our main result gives a negative answer to their question. \begin{theorem} There exists a subperiodic tree $T$ with intermediate growth rate and

 \end{theorem}